Types of feedback

 In scenario 2 the student supervisors message is not clear and the student is left wondering what was the point of the feedback.

 In scenario 3 the student supervisor is positive but time poor.

 In the final scenario the student supervior has well-developed and effective communication skills.
 The feedback process facilitated a discussion where the student is engaged and reflects on her performance.

 eLearning and resources for providing feedback

 - FACT SHEET - Framing Feedback

-- Supporting Health students in the workforce Tasmanian Clinical Supervision Learning Package for Health Professionals that has been developed to help guide and support clinical education and supervisor training activities in Tasmania.
-The 4th module in the series of open access eLearning modules is ‘Constructive feedback’
+- Supporting Health students in the workforce Tasmanian Clinical Supervision Learning Package for Health Professionals has been developed to help guide and support clinical education and supervisor training activities in Tasmania.
+The 4th module in the series of open access eLearning modules is on ‘Constructive feedback’

 - ACT Government, (nd) ACTPS Performance Framework: The Art of Feedback: Giving, seeking and receiving feedback.
 Accessed November 2020 from https://www.cmtedd.act.gov.au/__data/assets/pdf_file/0003/463728/art_feedback.pdf